OPEC says oil market well supplied, wary of 2019 surplus

-OPEC Secretary-General Mohammad Barkindo, speaking at the Oil & Money conference in London, said there are many non-fundamental factors influencing the oil market that are beyond oil producers’ control.
+OPEC Secretary-General Mohammad Barkindo, speaking at the Oil & Money conference in London, said there were many non-fundamental factors influencing the oil market that were beyond oil producers’ control.

 “The market has been reacting to perceptions of a possible supply shortage.
 The market remains well supplied,” he told a briefing.